graphviz-perl/GraphViz2/README.md

 At the moment, due to design defects (IMHO) in the underlying [Graphviz](http://www.graphviz.org/) logic, there are some tiny problems with this:

-- o A global frame
+- A global frame

     I can't see how to make the graph as a whole (at level 0 in the scope stack) have a frame.

-- o Frame color
+- Frame color

     When you specify graph => {color => 'red'} at the parent level, the subgraph has a red frame.

     I think a subgraph should control its own frame.

-- o Parent and child frames
+- Parent and child frames

     When you specify graph => {color => 'red'} at the subgraph level, both that subgraph and it children have red frames.

     This contradicts what happens at the global level, in that specifying color there does not given the whole graph a frame.

-- o Frame visibility
+- Frame visibility

     A subgraph whose name starts with 'cluster' is currently forced to have a frame, unless you rig it by specifying a color the same as the background.